There is a fascinating (to some) paradox in piano tuning.

 OK.
 So What Do We Do?

-The process of tempering a scale is that of slightly adjusting each pitch out of its mathematical frequency so that all the resulting pitches fit within in octave.
+Tempering a scale is the process of slightly adjusting each pitch out of its mathematical frequency so that all the resulting pitches fit within in octave.
 There are many different ways to temper a musical scale and many different temperaments have evolved.

 However, the 800lb gorilla in the room is Equal Temperament.
 Equal Temperament is the system that is in general use throughout the parts of the world that use the 12-note chromatic scale.
 In equal temperament, emphasis is still given to the 5ths, they are just no longer pure.
 Rather they are contracted slightly, usually by making the upper pitch of the interval slightly flat.